 Make sure your cart icon is visible on and accessible from every single one of your webpages.
 Your best bet for the location would be the upper right corner of your webpage.

 We don’t want to keep waiting for weeks on end for our products to reach us.
-We might just avoid your E-Commerce portal if you take too long to deliver.
+We might just avoid your online store if you take too long to deliver.

 Offer express shipping options.
 We’re ready to pay.

 Make your delivery timelines clear.
 And then give us options.
-It would reduce cart abandonment by stopping us from wondering when we’d get our products delivered.
+It would reduce shopping cart abandonment by stopping us from wondering when we’d get our products delivered.

 eCommerce cart Abandonment can be a total nightmare.
 But it’s time to wake up now.
 These tips could substantially reduce your cart abandonment rates and increase sales.